khalilullahalfaath/khalilullahalfaath.github.io/content/posts/meditation/index.md

   - Essay
   - Reflection
 ---
+## \
+This long essay is mainly inspired by Marcus Aurelius Meditation.
+I am trying to make this essay more

 ## Book 1

+> This book records the virtues I have inherited from those who came before I am, from what I heard and told, those who I have lived beside, from what I experienced and learnt, and also those who I have never met, whose works nonetheless have shaped the person who I am.

 From my mother: I learnt discipline, patience, and hard work; to have always put education first, and be grateful, whatever the result is, good or bad; She rarely displayed affection in the way others might expect.
 But in time, I understood that every sacrifice, every silent act, every order and yelling, was her way of saying *I care*.